San7o/ledger-board/README.md

 ### Dependencies

-If you don't have nix, you need to have `python3` and `node 20` and to install all the dependencies.
+If you don't have Nix, you need to have `python3` and `node 20` and to install all the dependencies.

-You can use a virtual environment to download dependencies, you can place the environment to `backend/` folder but It's up to your preference.
+You can use a python virtual environment to download backend dependencies, you can place the environment to `backend/` folder but It's up to your preference.
 ```bash
 python3 -m venv backend/
 ```